DSA Roadmap for Placements: What Matters in 2026

 Stage 6: Trees (2-3 weeks)

 Binary trees and BSTs are interview staples.
 Almost every product company interview includes at least one tree problem.
+Sometimes two.
+Missing this category isn't an option.

 Must-know patterns: